pkic/pkimm/categories/policies-and-documentation/_index.md

 - The CP is properly documented in its full scope
 - The CP clearly defines the scope of the policy, such as the purpose of the security and assurance levels, the type and use of its certificates and parties involved
 - The legal rights and responsibilities of parties are described in the CP
-- CP has listed correct object identifiers for the purpose its used for
+- CP has listed correct object identifiers for the purpose it's used for
 - Verify that the CP is published and available to all parties involved
 - Interview with the management and PKI responsible personnel to confirm the CP is accurate and followed